cedriccullingworth/BlocklistManager/README.md

 **NOTE: The application needs to be run with administrator privileges to be able to change Windows Firewall rules.**

+I have also included a general usage guide in the file BlocklistManager.docx in the same folder as this README.

 ## Application objective
 To enhance computer security using IP address blocklists to generate Windows Firewall rules.
 This application fully blocks inbound and outbound traffic to or from IP addresses/address ranges/address ses found in IP blocklists
 This application can never guarantee protection against all external threats.
 It blocks inbound traffic to, and outbound traffic from, your computer by creating firewall rules for all IP (V4 and V6) addresses